Makuqty/TikTakToo/README.md

-# Multiplayer Tic-Tac-Toe Game
+# TikTakToo

-A real-time multiplayer Tic-Tac-Toe game built with Node.js, Express, and Socket.IO.
+A real-time multiplayer TikTakToo game built with Node.js, Express, and Socket.IO.

 ## Features
 - User registration and authentication